pretendWhale/markus-moss/README.md

 Within that directory is a case overview file with the details of each case reported by moss.
 There is a subdirectory for each case which contains the submission files for each group in both text and pdf formats.
 Each case also contains one group_data.csv file per group which contains information about each group.
-Each case also contains a moss_html subdirectory which contains html files extracted from the moss report for the specific case in question.
-This report can be viewed by opening the matchX.html file (where X is a single integer) in a browser.
+Each case also contains a moss.html file which contains the moss report for the specific case in question.
+This report can be viewed by opening the moss.html file in any web browser.

 ##### group_data.csv format